T-Felm-Lee/Dev-Env/README.md

  Items marked with ❓ are _informational_, look at these and make sure the information in these match your machine, if it doesn't please let me know and I will add to this.

- ✅Step 1:  Clone Repository onto your machine anywhere, ```you will need this path later``` so remember it or copy it.
+ ✅Step 1:  Clone this repository onto your machine anywhere, ```you will need this path later``` so remember it or copy it.

   ❓ The included shell.bat file is configured for a normal VS2019 Community install, the location of your vcvarsall.bat may be different based on what you have installed.